Director

 Part-Time Instructor

 Ibrahim completed his Bachelor of Arts in Political Science with a Concentration in International Relations at Carleton University.
 Throughout his career in the public service, Ibrahim worked with different Members of Parliament on various national and international portfolios.
 Ibrahim’s most recent political role supported the Minister of Public Services and Procurement Canada before returning to complete his MA in Canadian-American studies at Brock University and State University of New York at Buffalo.
-Ibrahim is now pursuing his PhD at Laurentian University, exploring populist influence in a Canadian-American crossborder context.
-Ibrahim is a TA and Lecturer in Canadian Studies at Brock University and is also an adjunct professor in Sociology at Niagara University in Niagara Falls, NY.
+Ibrahim completed his PhD at Laurentian University.
+He explored populist influence in a Canadian-American crossborder context.
+Ibrahim is a TA and Lecturer in Canadian Studies at Brock University.
 Listen to his latest podcast “Populism and (Mis)information here.

 - Canadian and American populist movements